-Following a successful two year trial, the minimum passing distance rule will be made permanent to improve the safety of both cyclists and drivers on roads in NSW.
+Following a successful two year trial, the minimum passing distance rule will be made permanent to improve the safety of both bicycle riders and drivers on roads in NSW.

-Under the rule drivers who pass cyclists must leave a distance of at least:
+Under the rule drivers who pass bicycle riders must leave a distance of at least:

 - one metre when the speed limit of 60 kilometres per hour or less